0xTranqui/tranqui.dev/README.md

 2. Update site header by opening components/layout.js and adjusting line 32 and line 40

-3. For basic content adjustments, open pages/index.js and adjust section titles, content, and hyperlinks
+3. For basic content updates, open pages/index.js and adjust section titles, content, and hyperlinks

 4. The rest is up to you